untoldgarden/meadow-manual/pages/documentation/experience-component.md

 - **Target FPS iOS**: The target frame rate for iOS devices.

-## Lighting

-- **Enable Default Directional Light**: When enabled, this setting adds a default directional light to the scene.
-Untoggle this if you use your own lighting setup.

 ## Geofencing

 - **Use Geofencing**: When enabled, this feature prompts users to return to or leave the content area based on their distance from the starting position.